biocommons/biocommons.github.io/docs/private/hackathon-2023.md

 We will be inviting 1-3 high school, college, or graduate students to participate.
 We are particularly interested in opening opportunities for people who might not otherwise be exposed to bioinformatics and scientific collaboration.
 There are no skills criteria to participate.
-If you're interested, please contact Reece Hart <reece@harts.net>.
+If you're interested, please introduce yourself on the Slack hackathon-2023 channel (see below).

 ## Projects